Global Existence, Hamiltonian Conservation and Vanishing Viscosity for the Surface Quasi-Geostrophic Equation: Introduction

-Because of the plausible finite-time blow-up for \eqref{SQG}, such solutions can not be obtained by regularizing the initial datum, and considering the viscous approximation \eqref{viscous-SQG} is necessary.
+Because of the plausible finite-time blow-up for \eqref{SQG}, such solutions cannot be obtained by regularizing the initial datum, and considering the viscous approximation \eqref{viscous-SQG} is necessary.
 In doing so, the conservation of the Hamiltonian becomes a non-trivial task in view of possible \quotes{anomalous dissipation} phenomena which may arise in the inviscid limit.
-This issue is handled in \cref{T:main vanish visc}, and more generally in \cref{T:compact implies no AD}, ruling out the dissipative anomaly in this context.
+This issue is handled in Theorem \ref{T:main vanish visc}, and more generally in Theorem \ref{T:compact implies no AD}, ruling out the dissipative anomaly in this context.
+In particular, we improve on \cite{CIN18}*{Remark 1.5} where the conservation of the Hamiltonian in the inviscid limit was obtained for $L^2(\T^2)$ initial data.
 These results have similarities with \cites{CLLS16,LMP21,DRP24,JLLL24,ELL_tocome,DeRosaPark2025} obtained in the context of the two-dimensional Navier--Stokes equations.
-Note that both \cref{T:main vanish visc} and \cref{T:compact implies no AD} only assume \quotes{Onsager supercritical} regularity, thus the absence of dissipation can not follow by the Hamiltonian conservation of the limit which would instead require $\theta\in L^3([0,T]\times \T^2)$ (see \cite{IV15}).
+Note that both Theorem \ref{T:main vanish visc} and Theorem \ref{T:compact implies no AD} only assume \quotes{Onsager supercritical} regularity, thus the absence of dissipation cannot follow by the Hamiltonian conservation of the limit which would instead require $\theta\in L^3([0,T]\times \T^2)$ (see \cite{IV15}).
 Nonetheless, the Onsager conjecture for \eqref{SQG}, i.e. the existence of infinitely many non-conservative weak solutions, has been recently established in \cites{IsettLooi2024,DaiGiriRadu2024}.
 Earlier results were previously obtained in \cites{IV15,IsettMa2020,BSV19,BulutHuynhPalasek2023,DaiPeng2023}.
 See also \cite{CastroFaracoMengualSolera2025} for a non-uniqueness proof without convex integration.
-It follows that our \cref{T:compact implies no AD} establishes a sharp discrepancy between the situation in the inviscid case and vanishing viscosity limits.
-This is new in the SQG context and might be a common mechanism of all systems having (at least) two conserved quantities at two different levels of regularity, i.e. a \quotes{double energy cascade}.
+It follows that our Theorem \ref{T:compact implies no AD} establishes a sharp discrepancy between the situation in the inviscid case and vanishing viscosity limits in which the only strong compactness in the Hamiltonian norm is inconsistent with its dissipation.
+This is new in the SQG context and might be a common mechanism of all systems having (at least) two conserved quantities at two different levels of regularity, i.e. a \quotes{double cascade}.